 Control Condition: Due to the nature of the research design, there is no control condition.

 Key Measures: Key measures include scores from the drafts of the ORCA test forms, offline reading comprehension measures from the NAEP, and short online surveys to assess studentsí access to and use of the internet.
 The researchers will also use qualitative data from focus groups and district- and state-supplied information (e.g. demographic).

 Data analytic strategy: The data from the iterative cycles, focus groups, and small and large scale pilot studies will be combined with a sequence of mathematical and modeling analyses, such as Item Response Theory, Multi Facet Rasch Modeling, and Structural Equation Modeling, to deliver the best set of online reading comprehension assessments.

 Related IES Projects: Developing Internet Comprehension Strategies Among Adolescent Students At Risk to Become Dropouts (R305G050154)

-Leu, D.J., Forzani, E., and Kennedy, C. (in press).
-Providing Classroom Leadership In New Literacies: Preparing Students For Their Future.
+Leu, D.J., Forzani, E., and Kennedy, C. (2014).
+Providing Classroom Leadership in New Literacies: Preparing Students for Their Future.
 In S.B.
 Wepner, D.S.
-Strickland, and D. Quatroche (Eds.).
-The Administration and Supervision of Reading Programs, 5th Edition.
-New York: Teachers College Press.
+Strickland, and D. Quatroche (Eds.), The Administration and Supervision of Reading Programs, 5th Edition (5th ed.).
+New Yorki: Teachers College Press.